 OUR STORY

-I, Ana Gabriela Lopez Castro (Mexico), founder of Emotionart, a Toronto-based multidisciplinary artist and enthusiastic dreamer inspired by the work of Muse Arts work, we as well want to share our knowledge and love with the community where we live.
+I, Ana Gabriela Lopez Castro (Mexico), founder of Emotionart, am a Toronto-based visual artist and enthusiastic dreamer inspired by the work of Muse Arts work.
+One day in 2019, reflecting on my community “Emotionart” was created where I want to share my knowledge and love with the community where I live.

 WHEN WE STARTED